 How To Get There:

 Take Highway 50 East toward Buckingham Quebec.
 Take Exit HWY 309.
 Once off HWY 50 East turn left onto HWY 309 North.
 Follow this road for 13 km.
 Slight right merge onto Chemin De La Mine (Mulgrave and Derry County).
 Follow Chemin De La Mine to the end.
 Near the end of this road there is a steep rocky road.
 I strongly recommend using a truck or 4x4.
-I personally use a VW Golf many time and made it out alive.
+I personally used a VW Golf many time and made it out alive.
 DO NOT GO DURING WINTER SEASON DOWN THIS HILL BY CAR, YOU WILL GET STUCK.
 Once at the bottom of the hill you will notice a lake on your right, continue down the road until you see a mountain with a cave opening.
-Any Questions feel free to contact us.